Used in 304 recipes at an average of 3.117%.

-I grew up on Chinatown (or Vietnamtown) in Paris and one of my favorite things I would eat as often as I could is called "Perle Coco" which is actually "Lo Mai Chi" or one of the most popular patisserie in Hong Kong.
-This is actually a coconut glutinous rice dumpling, traditionally filled with coconut and mung bean paste, wrapped into rice flower and coconut milk, and rolled into shredded coconut.
+I grew up on Chinatown (or Vietnamtown) in Paris and one of my favorite things I would eat as often as I could is called "Perle de Coco" which is actually "Lo Mai Chi" or one of the most popular patisseries in Hong Kong.
+It is a coconut glutinous rice dumpling, traditionally filled with coconut and mung bean paste, wrapped into rice flour and coconut milk, and rolled into shredded coconut.

 FLV Sweet Coconut/FA Coco come together for a really smooth and rounded real coconut.

-I love coconut and exotic fruits in general, and this mix turned out really nice right off the shake.
+I love coconut and exotic fruits in general, and this mix turned out really nice right off the shake even if it got fairyfied!

 Enjoy, be queer & vape on!